SneWs/tail-tray/README.md

 9. Run `sudo make install`
 10. It will now be installed to `/usr/local/bin/tail-tray` and can be started by running `tail-tray` in a terminal or by clicking the Tail Tray icon in the launcher.

-### Building on Windows (Experimental)
+### Building on Windows
+0. Install QT 6
 1. Clone the repo
 2. cd  into the repo `cd tail-tray`
 3. Make a build directory `mkdir build`
-4. cd into the build directory `cd build`
-5. Run `cmake -DCMAKE_BUILD_TYPE:STRING=Release -DCMAKE_PREFIX_PATH:PATH=C:/Qt/6.8.0/msvc2022_64 ../`
+4. Run `cmake -B "./build" -DCMAKE_BUILD_TYPE="Release" -DCMAKE_PREFIX_PATH:PATH=C:/Qt/6.8.2/msvc2022_64 -G "Visual Studio 17 2022"`
-6. Make sure to replace the QT install path and version for what you have installed and intend to build with from above command
+   1. NOTE: Make sure to replace the DCMAKE_PREFIX_PATH with the path to your QT install dir
-7. Run `msbuild tail-tray.sln` make sure that you have msbuild etc in your path or it will not work
-8. You can now hopefully run it from that folder by launching the exe file `tail-tray.exe`
-9. This is still in an unsupported state but usually works, feel free to contribute to the windows builds if you have the know how.
+5. Run `cmake --build "./build" --config Release`
+6. You should be able to start it by typing `.\build\Release\tail-tray.exe`

 ### Windows Binaries
 There are Windows binaries (Experimental) available to download from https://github.com/SneWs/tail-tray/releases/tag/latest The Tail-Tray-Windows.zip should just be to extract and run tail-tray.exe

 __NOTE:__ This is still _experimental_ and Windows builds aren't tested as frequent as the Linux builds.
 And the binaries here are built on each push to master.
 This means, no stability guarantees.
-But at least you don't have to build it yourself to give it a spin! :)
+But at least you don't have to build it yourself to give it a spin!

 ### Participating & Filing bugs
 * If you would like to participate in the development of this project, feel free to fork the repo and submit a pull request.